New Jersey Cerebral Palsy Lawyers

 Mixed Cerebral Palsy

 A fourth type of cerebral palsy is mixed CP.
 It is also possible for a person to suffer from multiple forms of CP at the same time.
 There are also certain symptoms that come with all of the different forms of cerebral palsy.
-Generally, cerebral palsy can adversely affect the victim’s muscle coordination and inhibit their ability to move freely.
+Generally, this condition can adversely affect the victim’s muscle coordination and inhibit their ability to move freely.
 A person suffering from cerebral palsy often experiences neuromuscular problems, uncontrollable tremors, seizures, diminished muscle tone, coordination problems, vision impairment, hearing impairment, speech difficulties, and problems with thinking and reasoning.
 In the worst cases, cerebral palsy results in total paralysis of the victim’s muscles.

-Although cerebral palsy is characterized by partial or full paralysis of the muscles, the general cause of cerebral palsy is damage to the developing brain of a fetus, either in utero or during labor and delivery.
+Although cerebral palsy is characterized by partial or full paralysis of the muscles, the general cause of CP is damage to the developing brain of a fetus, either in utero or during labor and delivery.
 This is because the brain controls the movement of the muscles.
 In fact, the vast majority of cerebral palsy cases develop before birth, during birth, or shortly after birth.
 With the critical role that healthcare provider’s play in successful delivery and medical care of newborns, many cases of cerebral palsy are a direct result of medical malpractice.

 Some of the specific causes of cerebral palsy related to medical negligence include: